-The Campbell University Divinity School community worships together each Tuesday from 10:40 a.m. to 11:30 a.m.; in addition, occasional evening chapel services are scheduled.
-Chapel attendance is required for students in all formation courses and is encouraged for all students.
+The Campbell University Divinity School community worships together each Tuesday from 10:40am to 11:30am.
+Chapel attendance is encouraged for all students and required for those in any formation course.

 Commissioning Services

 A Service of Convocation and Commissioning is held at the beginning of each semester to recognize new students as they begin their Divinity School journeys and to give an opportunity for returning students to reflect on their calling and their journeys.
 It is one of the highlights of the semester.
 Attendance for all students is required.